cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.7.8v0.1
 Any third-party or outside application selected for spoofing and authentication protection SHOULD offer services comparable to those offered by Google Workspace.

-- Rationale
-  - A third-party system should provide the same minimum functionality provided by Google.
+- _Rationale:_ A third-party system should provide the same minimum functionality provided by Google.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1434: Internal Spearphishing](https://attack.mitre.org/techniques/T1434/)